thisdot/starter.dev/starters/angular-apollo-tailwind/README.md

 - Follow the prompts to select the `angular-apollo-tailwind` starter kit and name your new project.
 - `cd` into your project directory and run `yarn`.
-- Run `yarn dev` to start the development server.
+- Run `yarn start` to start the development server.
 - Open your browser to `http://localhost:4200` to see the included example code running.

 ### Manual